DeepakDani/Interview/File-format-:-http:--hadooptutorial.info-merging-small-files-into-sequencefile.md

 • Uncompressed key/value records.
 • Record compressed key/value records – only ‘values’ are compressed here
 • Block compressed key/value records – both keys and values are collected in ‘blocks’ separately and compressed.
-The size of the ‘block’ is configurable. sequence file store data in binary format. set hive.exec.compress.output = true;
+The size of the ‘block’ is configurable.
+• sequence file store data in binary format.
+•set hive.exec.compress.output = true;
-set mapred.output.compression = true;
+•set mapred.output.compression = true;
 set mapred.output.compression.codec= org.apache.hadoop.compress.snappyCodec ;
+Due to complexity of reading sequence files, they are often only used for "in flight" data such as imtermediate storage used with a sequence of mapreduce jobs.